cent-inc/aib-contracts/README.md

 ## Deployment process

-1. Deploy the `NFTFactoryDeployer`
+1. Deploy the `NFTFactoryManager(defaultOwner)`

-2. Deploy the `NFTFactoryManager(coldwallet, deployer)` with the group admin used in the aib-backend and the deployer just deployed
+2. Add the Member address used by aib-backend

-3. Call `NFTFactoryManager.getManagerGroup()`, initialize the `Group`, and add member used by backend